bramton/FreeBSD-BLE/README.md

 # FreeBSD Bluetooth low energy, LE, tools

 This repository contains Bluetooth LE related userland tools for FreeBSD.
 Kernel support was already committed to main trunk.

+BLE support was written by Takanori Watanabe.
+This repository/branch is just a collection of hacks to support more devices and easy pairing.

 ## Utilities available